AdobeDocs/commerce-merchant-services.en/help/data-export/customize-export-processing.md

 Multi-thread mode is supported for all [synchronization methods](data-synchronization.md#synchronization-process)—full sync, partial sync, and failed items sync.
 To configure multi-threading, you specify the number of threads and batch size to use during synchronization.

-- `threadCount` is the number of threads that are activated to process entities.
-The default `threadCount` is `1`.
+- `thread-count` is the number of threads that are activated to process entities.
+The default `thread-count` is `1`.
-- `batchSize` is the number of entities that are processed in one iteration.
-The default `batchSize` is `100` records for all feeds except the price feed.
+- `batch-size` is the number of entities that are processed in one iteration.
+The default `batch-size` is `100` records for all feeds except the price feed.
 For the price feed, the default value is `500` records.

 You can configure multi-threading as a temporary option when running a resync command, or by adding the multi-thread configuration to the Adobe Commerce application configuration.